simphotonics/generic_reader/example/README.md

 ## Example
-The file [example.dart] demonstrates how to use [generic_reader] to read a constant value from a static representation of a compile-time constant expression.
+The file [example.dart] demonstrates how to use [generic_reader] to read the value of a constant from a static representation of a compile-time constant expression.
 The program also shows how to register [Decoder] functions for the types [Column] and [SqliteType].

 To run the program in a terminal navigate to the folder *generic_reader/example* in your local copy of this library and use the command: